stac-extensions/cf/README.md

   }
 }
 ```
 In this case no method is applied over the vertical_dimension1 but the "minimum" method is applied over the temporal dimension time_interval2.
+These dimensions are defined in the cube:dimensions fields.
 See [CF Cell Methods](https://cfconventions.org/cf-conventions/cf-conventions.html#cell-methods) for more details.

 #### description